roliveira81/CI-MS4-T4H-Portal/README.md

 ### Strategy

-Based on 17 years of experience touring throughout Brazil, some Latin American countries and has been in Portugal and Spain once, THE FOUR HORSEMEN has become an increasingly strong and professional live music project.
+With over 17 years of experience consistently touring Brazil, some gigs in Latin American countries and a tour in Portugal and Spain, THE FOUR HORSEMEN has become an increasingly strong and professional live music project.

-This website project comes to shows how serious we are about performing alive and getting booked, working behind the scenes making it easy to learn more about the band and connect, while we are on the road.
+This website project comes to show we take work behind the scenes as seriously as being on the road and performing live.

-The main strategy of this site is to translate our stage presence, giving us a boost in the right direction, selling merch or booking concerts, making possible fans and the live music industry be able to find us at our official website address.
+The strategy of this website is to translate our stage presence, giving us a boost in the right direction by selling merch, booking concerts amd bringing potential fans and the live music industry closer to us.

 #### Project Goals

-Increase internet presence presenting relevant content about the band and improve its positioning in the main internet search engines outcomes.
-Increasing number of fans, increasing concert bookings and merchan sales.
+Increase internet presence presenting relevant content about the band and improving its positioning in the main internet search engines.
+Increasing number of fans, increasing concert bookings and merchandising sales.

 #### User Goals

-Users can find easily the band info details, see photos and videos, purchase band's merch or booking concerts.
+Users can easily find info about the band, see photos and videos, purchase merch or book concerts.

 ### Scope